Stuck on Xanax or Klonopin? Ketamine as a Real Benzo Alternative

 The Trap Patients Find Themselves In

-Ten years in, many patients find themselves on a benzodiazepine they no longer believe is helping, can't stop without a brutal taper, and don't know where to go from here.
+Ten years in, many patients find themselves on a benzodiazepine they no longer believe is helping, can't stop without a brutal taper, and don't know what to do next.
+Ketamine therapy is not a magic bullet for this situation.
+It is, for the right patients, a meaningful alternative that works through a completely different mechanism and (importantly) doesn't create the same dependency trap.

 How the Two Drugs Compare